Dosage & Administration

 Sohonos Prescribing Information

-- SOHONOS is contraindicated in pregnancy Because of the risk of teratogenicity and to minimize fetal exposure, SOHONOS is to be administered only if conditions for pregnancy prevention are met
+SOHONOS is contraindicated in pregnancy.
+SOHONOS may cause fetal harm.
+Because of the risk of teratogenicity and to minimize fetal exposure, SOHONOS is to be administered only if conditions for pregnancy prevention are met [see Warnings and Precautions (5.1) and Use in Specific Populations (8.1)].

-- SOHONOS causes premature epiphyseal closure in growing pediatric patients with FOP, close monitoring is recommended
+Premature epiphyseal closure occurs in growing pediatric patients treated with SOHONOS, close monitoring is recommended [see Warnings and Precautions (5.2) and Use in Specific Populations (8.4)].

 SOHONOS is indicated for the reduction in volume of new heterotopic ossification in adults and pediatric patients aged 8 years and older for females and 10 years and older for males with fibrodysplasia ossificans progressiva (FOP).